otto-de/api-guidelines/api-guidelines/rest/resources/naming-conventions/rules/must-use-camelcase-for-query-parameters.md

 ---
-type: MUST
 id: R000022
 ---

-# use camelCase for query parameters
+# MUST use camelCase for query parameters

 Use CamelCase to delimit combined words in query parameters.